pubkey/rxdb/docs-src/docs/rx-storage-worker.md

     createRxDatabase
 } from 'rxdb';
 import { getRxStorageWorker } from 'rxdb-premium/plugins/storage-worker';
-import { RxStorageLokiStatics } from 'rxdb/plugins/storage-lokijs';

 const database = await createRxDatabase({
     name: 'mydatabase',
     storage: getRxStorageWorker(
         {
-            /**
-             * The static methods of the RxStorage that is also
-             * used inside of the worker process.
-             */
-            statics: RxStorageLokiStatics,
             /**
              * Contains any value that can be used as parameter
              * to the Worker constructor of thread.js